 The track, which was written by Crewdson’s band growing up, closes the movie out, and it was lotsa fun.
 Want to hear the original?
 Believe us, you do.
 Here.

-The film is gorgeous, and was premiered at SXSW this year.
+The film premiered at SXSW, has since shown all over, and is gorgeous.
 Here’s some info.
 Get yourself to a screening, and stay settled in your seats to hear Little Silver croon as the end credits roll.

 We celebrated the release of our debut record with this video from the wond’rous Jim Collier.
 Jim’s worked with both of us in the past (he did this for Hem and this for the Sprinkle Genies), and he drove with us from Windsor Terrace to Coney Island one hot summer day.